 Unless otherwise noted, these steps apply to both workgroup computer and DC cases.

 If you are using a single computer as both the RDS server and as a DC, configure the computer as a DC before you begin installing the RDS roles.
 For more information about how to install Active Directory Domain Services (AD DS) and configure the computer as a DC in Windows Server 2016 or Windows Server 2012, see Install Active Directory Domain Services (Level 100).

-- Install the Remote Desktop Licensing and the Remote Desktop Session Host role services using the following steps:
+- On the workgroup computer or DC, install the Remote Desktop Licensing role service and the Remote Desktop Session Host role service.
+To do this, follow these steps:

 - Open Server Manager.

 - Click Manage and select Add Roles and Features.

 - Select the computer as the destination server.